 Teaching the Teachers: Global Learning through Global Health

-Sue has worked with high-school teachers, locally and globally, to incorporate global health concepts, ideas, resources and tools with biological science, mathematics, art, and literature.
+Sue has worked with high-school teachers, locally and globally, to incorporate global health concepts, ideas, resources, and tools with biological science, mathematics, art, and literature.
 In the Boston area, what began as a pilot course that engaged a committed group of teachers from the Cambridge School of Weston (CSW), evolved into new curricular materials, experiments in pedagogy, a newly launched integrative course, and game-changing relationships.
-Download an iBook pdf describing the final art assignment for the integrative course with videos links to interviews with CSW art teacher, Tom Evans.
+Download an iBook pdf describing the final art assignment for the integrative course with video links to interviews with CSW art teacher, Tom Evans.